Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 1. d4 d5
 2. c4

 Will Black capture that defenseless pawn?
+If so, that's accepting the gambit, otherwise it's declined.

 ##### Queen's gambit declined, Chigorin exchange variation